-Meet the teen who swam 28 miles around Manhattan for charity
+Teen swims 28 miles around Manhattan for charity

-Angel More, at just 16, has become the youngest female to complete the 20 Bridges Swim.
+Angel More, at just 16, has become the youngest woman to complete the 20 Bridges Swim.

 On Saturday, Angel competed in a 28-mile swim around Manhattan Island for charity, finishing in nine hours.